chinamike65/hugo-tuolesi/content/book4/book4en.md

 Map of the 7 minds.

+##### 1. Peace of Mind

 Resting the mind can rest the mind in the place of concentration, that is, resting the mind.
-This stage mainly relies on the "hearing power" of the six powers, and the mind rests in the object, which is the concentration.
+This stage mainly relies on the "hearing power" of the six powers, and the mind rests on the object of meditation.

-At this stage, the mind can only be settled in a fixed place for a short time, it cannot last for a long time, so it cannot last.
+At this stage, the mind can only be settled on the object of meditation for a short time, it cannot last for a long time, so it cannot last.

 At this time, you will find that there are more thoughts in your mind than when you don’t practice meditation.
 In fact, it’s not that there are more thoughts, but because you haven’t practiced meditation, your mind hasn’t calmed down, and you don’t know that your mind will produce so many different thoughts.

-Capturing the Mind
+##### 2. Capturing the Mind

 When the mind reacts to an external object, it can bring the mind back, which is the Capturing the Mind.
 This stage mainly relies on the "thinking power" of the six powers.